kdpham-1002/mindpalace/_posts/2025-01-17-amazon-bie-de-practice.md

 WHERE c.city = 'New York';
 ```

+> The INNER JOIN ensures only rows with matching customer_id in both tables are included.

 ### Left Joins

 **Q2:** List all products, including those that have not been sold, with their total sales quantities.
 **Tables:**
 - `Products`: product_id, product_name.